 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-At each index rebalance, the index provider applies the ESG selection criteria to the starting universe of the Benchmark Index to exclude issuers that do not meet such ESG selection criteria.
+At each index rebalance, the index provider applies the ESG selection criteria to the Parent Index to exclude issuers that do not meet such ESG selection criteria.